Sušice: Sights

-The landmark of the town square is the Renaissance town hall with a 31 m high tower.
+The main landmark of the town square is the Renaissance town hall with a 31 m high tower.
 The Bohemian Forest Museum is located in a Gothic house on the corner of the square.
 It focuses on the history of Sušice and the local production of matches.
 The museum also exhibits the largest match in the world, measuring 3.6 m.

 The Church of Saint Wenceslaus was built in the mid-14th century.
 Its southern wall was formed by the town wall.
 During the fire in 1707, the church was damaged and lost its two towers.
 It was reconstructed in the Baroque style and a new small tower was built.
 In 1884–1885, pseudo-Gothic modifications were made.

 The Capuchin monastery with the Church of Saint Felix of Cantalice was founded by Emperor Ferdinand III.
 The church was built in 1651–1655 and the monastery building was constructed in 1665–1686.
 It used to be an important pilgrimage site.
 With the exception of the years 1950–1992, the monastery still serves the Capuchins.

 The Church of the Assumption of the Virgin Mary is probably part of a larger unfinished Gothic church from the 14th century.
 The cemetery church was rebuilt to its current form after the fire in 1591.

 The Chapel of the Guardian Angel on Stráž hill on the outskirts of Sušice is a significant landmark of the town.
 It was built in the early Baroque style in 1682–1683.
 It is a pilgrimage site and the way to it is lined with the Stations of the Cross.

 The Jewish community is commemorated by two Jewish cemeteries.
 The Old Cemetery is one of the oldest Jewish cemeteries in Bohemia.
 The oldest preserved tombstone dates from 1708.

 Svatobor is a hill with an altitude of 845 m, known for the eponymous observation tower.
 The hill was a sacred place for the original Slavic tribes and a burial ground was discovered at its foot.
 The stone observation tower was built in 1934, after the original tower from 1900 burned down.
 It is 31.6 m high.